ackuser/URL-shortening-service/README.md

 Then you can insert a long url, as long as you want to make it shorter

-NOTE: For simplicity I didn't parse some errors we can get back, neither I put the configuration of the domain nor Database with more than one table (not in the requirements)
+NOTE: For simplicity I didn't parse some errors we can get back, neither I put the configuration of the domain nor Database with more than one table (not in the requirements).
+I am also sending back to the client all the data from the db.

 ## Testing only backend